 |How should I take Mifeprex?

-· Mifeprex will be given to you by a healthcare provider in a clinic, medical office, or hospital.
+· Mifeprex will be given to you by a healthcare provider or pharmacy.

 · You and your healthcare provider will plan the most appropriate location for you to take the misoprostol, because it may cause bleeding, cramps, nausea, diarrhea, and other symptoms that usually begin within 2 to 24 hours after taking it.

 · Most women will pass the pregnancy within 2 to 24 hours after taking the misoprostol tablets.

 Follow the instruction below on how to take Mifeprex and misoprostol:

 Mifeprex (1 tablet) orally + misoprostol (4 tablets) buccally